 Seventh century – Oldest European book

 In 687 a small book containing the text of the Gospel of John in Latin is added to the grave of Saint Cuthbert.
 In 1104 it is recovered from his coffin in Durham Cathedral, Britain.
-The Cuthbert Gospel is currently the oldest European book still in existence.
+The Cuthbert Gospel is a manuscript, so it is not a printed book but it is still worth mentioning because it is the oldest European book still in existence.

 Eight century – Paper making reaches the Arabic world

 During the Battle of Talas, near Samarkand in 751 AD, the secret of paper production is made known to the Islamic world, as some of the Chinese prisoners are papermakers.

 Ninth century – Oldest surviving printed book

 A copy of the Chinese version of The Diamond Sūtra (or Diamond Cutter of Perfect Wisdom) is the earliest surviving example of a printed book.
 It is produced in 868 AD using woodcuts, a relief printing technique in which text and images are carved into the surface of a block of wood.
 The printing parts remain level with the surface while the non-printing parts are removed, typically with a knife or chisel.
 The woodblock is then inked and the substrate pressed against the wooden block.